guenther-brunthaler/base62/README.md

 Cryptographic security
 ---------------------

+Since version 2017.166, the utility avoids code paths which depend on the bit pattern of the input data.
+This hardens the utility against several kinds of side-channel attacks, such as power demand monitoring or measuring its execution time.
+Such attack vectors should not be dismissed lightly in times where smart meters are being installed everywhere.

+Unfortunately, the new data-independent code paths led to a slowdown of the utility by about 24 % on my machine.
+YMMV.
+However, as the overall execution time of the utility is negligible unless the keys to be converted are dozens of thousands of bits long, the security gain seems worth the slowdown.

+Nevertheless, the old data dependent code-paths are still available in the code and can be enabled by adding
+"-D DATA_DEPENDENT_CODE_PATHS=1" to the compiler flags (or defining the macro "DATA_DEPENDENT_CODE_PATHS" with the value "1" by some other means) when building the utility.
+This restores the old behavior of versions before 2017.166.

 The utility does not try to mlock() its data while processing or "burn" variables after use, because such functionality is not provided by the C standard and the reliability of such features